addelong/sportsbook-picks/README.md

 # Sportsbook Pick Collector

-A small utility that grabs daily pick threads from Reddit betting communities (e.g. `r/sportsbook`’s **Pick of the Day**, `r/sportsbetting`’s **Best Bets**), extracts user picks with posted records, ranks them by win percentage, and writes the result to a simple HTML report.
+A small utility that grabs the daily **Pick of the Day** thread from `r/sportsbook`, extracts user picks with posted records, ranks them by win percentage, and writes the result to a simple HTML report.

 > ⚠️ Reddit recently tightened unauthenticated API access.
 Supply a descriptive `User-Agent` and consider a `thread_url` override if you hit rate limits.